Paulius0112/aws-solution-architect-associate/ec2.md

         - Applications that require reserved capacity
         - Users able to make upfront payments to reduce their total computing costs even further
         - **Reserve Pricing Types**
             - Standard Reserver instances - offer up to 75% off demand instances.
-The more you pay up front and the longer the contract, the greater the discount
+The more you pay up front and the longer the contract, the greater the discount (Cannot be moved across regions)
             - Convertible Reserver instances - offer up to 54% off on demand capability to change the attributes of the RI as long as the exchange results in the creation of Reserver Instances of equal or greater value
             - Scheduled Reserver instances - are available to launch within the time windows you reserve.
 It allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, week, month
     - **Spot** - enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end time.
 You state the price, once price is meet, instance is created.
 If price increases, the instance will be removed.